Frequently Asked Questions

 For the treatment model, it is recommended that the child small group model and the teacher classroom management programs are combined along side the parent program for the most sustainable outcomes.

 If you are offering the program as a prevention program in a school setting, we recommend that you develop a brochure newsletter and/or a poster that explains the objectives of the programs, who can participate and how families can sign up for it.
 In a clinic setting a brochure explaining the programs, cost, and admission criteria will be helpful.
-You may use the information and sample brochures and invitations from our website (in the Resources for Group Leaders section) in developing your own materials to distribute among your target group.
 If you would like to include any of our graphics please contact us for approval.
 We do not recommend listing our website on parent recruitment materials (to reduce confusion of who should be contacted so parents can join the group).

 It is important that groups are not comprised of parents of children ages ranging from 0-12 years.
 Separate groups should be recruited for the baby program (babies 6 months or younger at first meeting), toddler program (ages 1-2 years), preschool program (3-6 years), early school age (6-8 years) and preadolescence (9-12 years).
 Each of these programs focuses on the major developmental tasks of these specific age groups and helps parents learn about normal development and to have age appropriate expectations and discipline strategies.
 While families will have other children of different ages and group leaders will help them learn strategies for these children as well, the main focus of the training is on one specified age range.
 Combining strategies for older children with younger children can be confusing for parents and they may start to mix up strategies in developmentally inappropriate ways.
 In order to assure the soundest learning, it strongly recommended that the training remain more focused on one developmental age and not become too complex.